A continuum model of multi-phase reactive transport in igneous systems: Introduction

-Building a mixture model requires the formulation of conservation statements and thermodynamic principles, along with constitutive relations for system-scale processes, and closures prescribing how processes respond to applied forces as a function of material properties.
-Constitutive relations are required specifically for averaged transports of thermodynamic properties within phases between control volumes (fluxes) and between phases within a control volume (transfers) (see Fig.~\ref{fig:consv}) as a function of system variables (e.g., phase velocities, pressures, temperatures, etc.).
-The material closures encapsulate how system-scale fluxes and transfers depend on local-scale material properties (e.g., density, viscosity, compressibility, etc.) and phase topologies (e.g., granular size, phase connectivity, wetting angles, etc.).
-Choosing these closures generally constitutes the most consequential step of model building in a continuum framework.
+Building a mixture model requires the formulation of conservation statements and thermodynamic principles, along with constitutive relations for transport processes and coefficient closures prescribing the material response to applied forces.
+Constitutive relations are functions of independent variables (e.g., phase fractions, velocities, pressures, temperatures, concentrations, etc.) that describe the averaged transport of thermodynamic properties within a phase between control volumes (\textit{fluxes}), and between phases within a control volume (\textit{transfers}) (see Fig.~\ref{fig:consv}).
+For example, thermal diffusion within a material phase falls into the category of \textit{fluxes} and is a function of the temperature gradient within that phase; the thermal equilibration between two phases is classified as a \textit{transfer} and is a function of the temperature differences between the phases.
+The constitutive relations further require material closures, which encapsulate how system-scale fluxes and transfers depend on pure-phase material properties (e.g., density, viscosity, diffusivity, etc.), as well as local-scale phase topologies (e.g., size, shape, and arrangement of phase constituents, etc.).
+Choosing the constitutive relations and material closures constitutes the most consequential steps of model building in a mixture theory framework.

-The main difference between mixture model approaches is the scale at which conservation statements, thermodynamic principles, constitutive relations, and material closures are formulated.
-In the Method of Volume Averaging \citep[e.g.,][]{quintard1988two, quintard1996transport, whitaker2013method}, conservation equations are both formulated and closed at the local scale.
-The closed equations are then averaged to the system scale through a hierarchy of averages \citep{quintard1988two, whitaker2013method}.
-While powerful when applicable, this approach assumes a temporally fixed unit cell and is hence difficult to generalise to dynamic problems including suspension flows or porous flow in a deforming matrix.

-An alternative approach is Thermodynamically Constrained Averaging Theory \citep[e.g.,][]{gray2013averaging, gray2014introduction, dye2015multiscale}, which writes the governing equations at the continuum scale but formulates constitutive relations for mechanical and thermodynamic processes at the microscale.
-The advantage is that local-scale energy balances are derived according to first principles.
-This strategy is particularly powerful for complex wetting problems that depend sensitively on interface energetics \citep[e.g.,][]{gray2010thermodynamically, gray2011algebraic}.
-The resulting thermodynamic constraints are then used to derive local-scale equilibrium conditions \citep{boruvka1985free} that inform the averaging procedure to the system scale \citep{gray1993mathematical, miller2005thermodynamically}.
-As a consequence, system-scale variables are formally linked to local-scale variables.